 More importantly you may need to change your expectations on the whole trip and realise a change of plans is simply a bump in the road.

 Be creative and have fun!

-What are some of your traveling tips with toddlers and children?
+What are some of your traveling tips when going on a vacation with toddlers and children?